it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 1.1.7

-- Manage All Vendor-issued Devices Remotely Accessing sensitive networks - Scan all vendor issued devices remotely logging into the organization's network prior to accessing the network to ensure that each of the organization's security policies has been enforced in the same manner as local network devices.
+- Manage All Vendor-issued Devices Remotely Accessing sensitive networks - Scan all vendor issued devices remotely logging into the organization's network prior to accessing the network to ensure that each of the organization's security policies has been enforced.
-[This might another to cut]

-[AMW: I actually like it.
-The use of a mobile device manager to enforce a policy on all devices is amazing. ] [pl: agreed, rephrased this one to be more aligned with what you were thinking, I'm thinking this from a "I gave you an ipad with my product on it" management standpoint.
-This is tricky cause it also comes down to who are we giving the management of the assets over to, is the expectation the customer or the vendor?]

 >Limit the number of devices that are connected to election technology network segments and keep standard business networks separate.